How to Grow and Care for Variegated Triangle Leaf Fig Indoors

 Watering

-Water Variegated Triangle Leaf Fig liberally during the growing season until water comes out through the drainage holes and allow the top 2-3 in. of soil to dry out between waterings to maintain the soil moderately moist.
+Water Variegated Triangle Leaf Fig liberally during the growing season until water comes out through the drainage holes and allow the top 2-3 inches of soil to dry out between waterings to maintain the soil moderately moist.

 Lessen watering during the cold season to maintain the soil barely moist as growth is reduced at this time.
+Use room temperature water as cold water can cause reduced growth and leaf drop.

 Variegated Triangle Leaf Fig is sensitive to chlorine and other chemicals dissolved in water.
 Use only chlorine-free water to water the plant to avoid spots on the leaves.